robinoldman/battleships/README.md

 ![won game](./images/won_game.png)

-## Is something I would change if I had more time?
+## Is there something I would change if I had more time?

 Emojis for the ships and missed shot.
 This would give a better user experince and make the game more attractive to play